RumeelHussainbnb/CoreDAODocs/docs/Learn/products/coreBTC/design.md

 ---
 # Design of coreBTC

-The coreBTC within Core DAO represents a significant innovation in the realm of blockchain technology, specifically focusing on enhancing Bitcoin's utility within decentralized finance (DeFi).
+The coreBTC within the Core blockchain represents a significant innovation in the realm of blockchain technology, specifically focusing on enhancing Bitcoin's utility within decentralized finance (DeFi).
 This synthetic representation of Bitcoin on the Core Chain ensures seamless interaction with DeFi applications while maintaining the inherent properties of Bitcoin.

 ## Key Components and Their Roles

 **1. Lockers:**
    - **Role:** Lockers are responsible for holding the actual Bitcoin that backs the coreBTC.
 Users send their Bitcoin to a Locker's address to initiate the wrapping process.
-Anyone can register as a Locker on Core Chain by locking up collateral, and the Core DAO itself also runs one of the many Lockers.
+Anyone can register as a Locker on Core Chain by locking up collateral, and the Core Chain itself also runs one of the many Lockers.
    - **Security:** Lockers must provide a significant amount of collateral in CORE tokens to ensure the security of the Bitcoin they hold.
 This collateral can be liquidated to cover losses in case of malfeasance, providing a strong disincentive against fraudulent activities.

 **2. Collateral:**